tobjaw/taskfile-parts/README.md

 nix flake show
 ```

-If `generatePackages` is enabled (default), you can also build tasks:
+If `generatePackages` is enabled (disabled by default), you can also build tasks:

 ```bash
 # Build a task as a package